-Once your purpose-driven campaign is live, it’s time to track how well it’s performing.
-By viewing content analytics, you’ll derive insights into an audience’s reaction.
+Once your purpose-driven marketing campaign is live, it’s time to track how well it performs.
+Viewing content analytics allows you to derive insights into an audience’s reaction.
 Look for:

-- Pageviews on your web pages that talk about the cause, including “About Us” pages or blogs
+- Pageviews on web pages that talk about the cause, including “About Us” pages or blogs

 - Referral traffic from social media campaigns

 - Positive brand mentions on social media profiles

 Divvy’s analytics simplifies the evaluation process, aggregating data from across channels to quickly give you a clear picture of how your purpose-driven content performs.

 Being consistently purposeful with your content builds trust and loyalty.
 Once you have a customer’s trust, they are more likely to buy from you and stay loyal.

 To remain aligned with your cause and true to your content plan, you’ll need the right tools.
 Divvy’s platform simplifies content operations, eliminating the chaos and allowing you to focus on what matters.